ge1789/common-library/supplementary-materials/random-canon-replacement-titles-20190524.md

 corrects things.
 Books which have first-edition digital surrogates and should have been sampled by our random sampling procedure now are sampled in the correct order.

+NOTE(2019-08-29): The name of this dataset was changed from "Random Canon" to "Common Library" in August 2019.